Hardware and software setup

 A distinctive feature of mice as a class of devices is the good standardization of hardware

-The mouse signal wire is sometimes seen as a nuisance and limiting factor.
+The mouse signal wire is sometimes seen as an interfering and limiting factor.
 Wireless mice lack this factor.
-However, wireless mice have a serious problem - along with the signal cable, they lose stationary power and are forced to be autonomous, from batteries or batteries, which require recharging or replacement, and also increase the weight of the device.
+However, wireless mice have a serious problem - along with the signal cable, they lose stationary power and are forced to have an autonomous one, from batteries or batteries that require recharging or replacement, and also increase the weight of the device.

-The first attempts were to introduce infrared communication between the mouse and a special receiving device, which, in turn, was connected to the computer port.
+The first attempts were to introduce infrared communication between the mouse and a special receiving device, which, in turn, was connected to a computer port.

-Optical communication in practice it showed a major drawback: any obstacle between the mouse and the sensor interfered with work.
+optical communication in practice, showed a major drawback: any obstacle between the mouse and the sensor interfered with the work.

 v Radio communication.